 Sarah Ciurysek is mainly working in photography, video and installation, examining the relation between human beings and nature.
 The tight relation between growing and dying, the sensibility of our natural environment and the way how we are treating or abusing it.
-The works reference graves, life, death, birth, history, archeology, nourishment and is focusing at use of human resources as well.
+The works reference graves, life, death, birth, history, archeology, nourishment and is focusing at use of human resources.

 Sana Ghobbeh´s topic is based on an experience she had 2014 during her residency in Vienna.
 Sana collaborated with the Syrian artist, also a resident at the Austrian Federal Ministry for Education.
 (Let´s play 2014).
 But this was only the initiative approach, meanwhile the project had developed an increasingly complex life of its own.
 Different ideas allow many inferences to be drawn about the significance of the series.
 Starting point, Huda from Syria left her shoes behind for Sana and she traveled with these leftover through Europe, in a period of one year with a visa, between October 2014 and August 2015.

 Sarah Ciurysek Canada

 These are photos of the bottoms of fallen trees; the root balls at the bottom of the trees start to resemble caves or voids.
 I've continued my exploration of soil but in this new direction...part of what interests me here is that what was underground has been